What is employee onboarding and how to get it right

 The onboarding process doesn’t end after the first week is over.
 You need to ensure your new hire has enough basic yet meaningful work to do almost from the beginning to help build confidence.
 Their manager should have a plan to assign that work and also support their smooth integration into the team.
 Check in with both the new hire and their manager after two weeks and at the end of the new hire’s first month and give them any support they might need.

-A well-thought-out onboarding program – taking into account these four steps – could make all the difference in successful employee retention and engagement.
+A well-thought-out employee onboarding program – taking into account these four steps – could make all the difference in successful employee retention and engagement.
 It’s imperative both to employee retention and engagement that new hires know that your company values them right from the start.

 Additional resources for creating an onboarding process:

-There are a lot of moving pieces to a comprehensive onboarding strategy and starting a new job is already a situation that can inspire feelings of anxiety, uncertainty, or information overload.
+There are a lot of moving pieces to a comprehensive employee onboarding strategy and starting a new job is already a situation that can inspire feelings of anxiety, uncertainty, or information overload.
 Remember the first day of school?
 It’s like that, but with even more at stake.

 An onboarding checklist provides a loosely-structured schedule that prioritizes the most important aspects of welcoming a new hire while also helping them gain confidence about their new role and environment.
 Onboarding is your best chance to make a strong first impression as an efficient, organized, and thoughtful place to work and a new hire checklist is the ideal tool to help you do it.